NontapatAnda/Web-Development/README.md

-This is repositarym about my website development practice project.
+This is repositary about my website development practice project.